Numeric vector

 x[x > 5 & x < 10] # extracts elements that are greater than 5 but less than 10

-One can use subset() function to extract the desired element using logical operators, For example,
+One can use the subset() function to extract the desired element using logical operators, For example,

 subset(x, x > 5)